-- 90th percentile value in copper monitoring.
+- ★ 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
 No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for lead. - Reported value is the highest measurement for disinfection byproducts in the distribution system.
-Values in the range are individual measurements. - ▲ Measured at representative locations within the distribution system. - A Highest number of samples detected was 1/month.
-Yearly average is 0/month.
+Two locations exceeded the action level for lead. - Measured at representative locations within the distribution system.